-Cambridge Technicals are vocational qualifications that are designed to give you a work-focused alternative to A Levels.
-They've been designed to give you opportunities to demonstrate and develop the practical application of knowledge and understanding in the areas of work that appeal to you.
+Cambridge Technicals are vocational qualifications that are designed to give you a workfocused alternative to A Levels.
+They have been designed to give you opportunities to demonstrate and develop the practical application of knowledge and understanding in the areas of work that appeal to you.
 This will enable you to develop your research skills as you work, both independently and with colleagues, to progress through your qualifications.
+The assessment for the qualifications is internally and externally assessed.